No products in the cart.

 For those women who practice sports regularly, the cup we always recommend is Sileu Sport, because it has less flexibility than regular cups and will adapt better to your needs.

 Visit our article “Menstrual Cups for Athletes” to know all the details of which menstrual cup to choose during training.

 Benefits of doing yoga on your period

 The benefits of doing yoga are innumerable for both women and men.
 You release stress, practice flexibility and endurance, and strengthen your muscles.
 In addition, it has a strong spiritual background.
-It is part of an ancient culture from India and is practiced not only by religious people but by millions everywhere around the world.
+It is part of ancient culture from India and is practiced not only by religious people but by millions everywhere around the world.

 Its benefits are scientifically proven.
 It’s generalized and integral conditioning, beneficial for men, women, and children.

 When we have our periods and our symptoms don’t prevent us from continuing with our day-to-day lives, there are certain postures and positions that can help us relieve the discomfort that comes with menstruation.
 The benefits are:

 - Reduces irritability: breathing and stretching will help you reduce cortisol (stress hormone) and release endorphins that will improve your mood.
 You’ll see that at the end of your routine, you’ll feel much more at ease, so it is worth a try.